rezapfebriyan/rezapfebriyan/README.md

 ### 👯 About
 - ☕ I’m currently working at [Cexup](https://cexup.com) as Junior Back End Developer
-- 🌱 I’m currently learning Express JS, Docker Container and Mongo DB
+- 🌱 and currently learning Express JS, Docker Container and Mongo DB

 <h3 align="left">You can connect with me on :</h3>